-The current LAERE Board of Directors is composed of seven members.
+The current LAERE Board of Directors is composed of 9 members.

 Claudia Aravena